GMalzac/ProgImage.com/README.md

 ```

 Once the request is completed, the API will render a JSON index of your records with IDs sorted descending.
-You can access your uploaded picture using the image_url value.
+You can access your uploaded pictures using the image_url value.

 ## Retrieve a picture